History’s First Rage-Post Was Over Bad Dice Rolls in ‘Backgammon’

-Either way, somewhere along the line, the middle row was removed and players were left with 2 rows of 12 columns.
-Also, the game was played with 3 dice instead of 2, as today.
-And when I say “Players”, I mean Emperor Flavius Zeno of the Byzantine Empire, who ruled from 476 AD to 491 AD.
+Additionally to these chances, the game was played with 3 dice instead of 2, as today.
+One such Backgammon enjoyer was Emperor Flavius Zeno of the Byzantine Empire, who ruled from 476 AD to 491 AD.

 Zeno was red and threw a 2, 5 and 6.
 The rules as they are, Zeno’s only moves were to break up his pairs, exposing them for his opponent, which he did and ended up costing him the game.
 And thus spawned the first ragepost.